Robss22/musanjerobert/README.md

-I am createing a news simple site for for the my coursework
+I am createing a simple news website for as my WEbsite coursework